api-platform/docs/deployment/heroku.md

 toolbelt](https://devcenter.heroku.com/articles/getting-started-with-php#set-up).
 We're guessing you already have a working install of [Composer](http://getcomposer.org).
 Perfect, we will need it.

-Create a new API Platform project as usual:
+Create a new [API Platform project](distribution/index.md#using-the-official-distribution-recommended) which will be used in the rest of this example

-    composer create-project api-platform/api-platform

 Heroku relies on [environment variables](https://devcenter.heroku.com/articles/config-vars) for its configuration.
-Regardless of what provider you choose for hosting your application, using environment variables to configure your production environment is a best practice supported out of the box by API Platform.
+Regardless of what provider you choose for hosting your application, using environment variables to configure your production environment is a best practice promoted by API Platform.

 Create a Heroku's `app.json` file at the root of the `api/` directory to configure the deployment: